 - 1. Place the battery into the vehicle with the battery posts facing the engine. - 2.
-Secure the battery to the vehicle with the clamp and install bolt, washer and locknut and tighten to 144 in·lb (16.3 N·m).
-A loose battery clamp may allow the battery to become damaged from vibration or jarring. - 3.
-Connect battery and spark plug wire(s).
-See Connecting the Battery Gasoline Vehicles, Section 1, Page 1-4.
+Secure the battery to the vehicle with the clamp and install bolt, washer and locknut and tighten to 144 in lb (16.3 N·m).
+A loose battery clamp may allow the battery to become damaged from vibration or jarring. - Connect battery and spark plug wire(s).
+See Connecting the Battery- Gasoline Vehicles on page 1-3.